1.1 ESHRE embryology certification is available to ESHRE members only. A maximum of 300 applicants can be accepted to sit the exam.

 3.5 The information from filled-in application forms and logbooks may be verified with the supervisor(s) and/or reference(s).

-3.6 The current supervisor should preferably be an ESHRE member and an ESHRE certified embryologist.
+3.6 The current supervisor should preferably be an ESHRE member and an ESHRE certified clinical embryologist.

-3.8 In accordance with the European GDPR-law, both the supervisor(s) and the references will be contacted to inform them that their names are being used in an application.
+3.8 In accordance with the European GDPR-law, both the supervisor(s) and the references will be notified that their names are mentioned in the application.
+If your supervisor or reference does not support your application, it may be rejected.

 3.9 Submission of incorrect information will lead to rejection of the application, exclusion from ESHRE and make any previous certification issued by ESHRE void.